fjames003/cmsi281/Assignment3/README.md

     decided to add toString() into Coordinate and Displacement for use later on.
 Other than that those two classes are still the same basic classes.

-    * Added into the Core package was an **_abstract_** GameObject class that will be used for all Game Pieces.
+    * Added into the Core package was a GameObject class that will be used for all Game Pieces.
 This class contains a location as well as a rendered character.
 It has methods to set and get its location values as well as get and set its rendered character.
-All setters are protected as to only be used by subclasses and classes in the same package but not used by the world.

-    * The last class in Core is MovableObject, another **_abstract_** class, which extends from GameObject.
+    * The last class in Core is MovableObject, an **_abstract_** class, which extends from GameObject.
 MovableObjects contain everything GameObject did as well as a Displacement, number of hits, and hit percentage.
 In the constructor of MovableObject an x and y value is needed for